 “Your progress has been impressive.
 Your vision, leadership, and energy are inspiring to me.
 Please keep me informed of fundraising and other events.”

-Colin Dart, former Executive Director Turning Point Youth Services
+Former Executive Director of Turning Point Youth Services

 “Thank you for sharing this exciting news.
 A big step in future planning for Eli’s Place.
 Having had the experience myself of being part of establishing a Foundation for my former organization, I am aware of the work that goes into the receiving of Charitable status, congratulations to you and the board.”